-If your vehicle has a power seat on the driver or passenger's side, you can adjust it with this switch at the front center cushion of the seat.
+If your vehicle has a power seat on the driver's or passenger's side, you can adjust it with these switches at the front center cushion of the seat.

-You can use these switches to move the seat where you want it.
 To raise the seat, move the center knob up.
 To lower the seat, move the center knob down.
 To move the seat forward, move the center knob toward the right.
 To move the seat rearward, move the center knob toward the left.